The spirit of the holiday season so often moves people to generosity.

 This is great – except when they really can’t afford that generosity in the first place.

-Our Los Angeles bankruptcy lawyers tend to see an influx in clients just after the holiday season‚ as people realize they have become overwhelmed with debt.
+Our Woodland Hills bankruptcy lawyers tend to see an influx in clients just after the holiday season‚ as people realize they have become overwhelmed with debt.

 Of course‚ holiday shopping is not typically the only issue.
 Many of these folks may already have been grappling with medical bills or student loans or a sky-high mortgage payment.
 But the holiday shopping sprees serve to exacerbate those problems‚ especially because it’s understandable this time of year to want to pretend they don’t exist.

 According to the national Retail Federation‚ approximately 150 million people were planning to shop the deals on Black Friday weekend.
 The NRF is also forecasting that holiday sales through this month and last is going to spike by over 4 percent above what it was last year‚ to somewhere in the neighborhood of $586 billion.

 Many of those people simply can’t afford to spend the money.
 We would even wager a guess that at least half of those purchases will be made on credit.